 Configure Multiple UMP Servers

-This article describes how to set up an initial multiple-UMP configuration.
+This article describes how you set up a first-time multiple-UMP configuration.
 If you are upgrading a multiple-UMP configuration, see .

-This article describes how to set up an initial multiple-UMP configuration.
-If you are upgrading a multiple-UMP configuration, see Upgrade a Multiple UMP Configuration.
+This article describes how you set up a first-time multiple-UMP configuration.
+If you are upgrading a multiple-UMP configuration, see Multiple UMP Configuration Upgrade.

 Configure a Secondary UMP Server